osofr/learning-to-learn-from-data/README.md

 ## Citation
 If you use our code, please consider citing the following:

 Luedtke A, Carone M, Simon N, Sofrygin, O. (2020).
-Learning to learn from data: using deep adversarial learning to construct optimal procedures. <i>Journal</i>.
+Learning to learn from data: using deep adversarial learning to construct optimal procedures. <i>Science Advances</i>.